Oblomov/wiimote-pad/README.md

 ## Introduction

-Linux has had built-insupport for the Wii Remote (Wiimote for short) since v3.1, support which was significantly cleaned up and improved since v3.11.
+Linux has had built-in support for the Wii Remote (Wiimote for short) since v3.1, support which was significantly cleaned up and improved since v3.11.
 However, the low-level kernel driver exposes each component of the Wiimote (accelerator, buttons, IR camera), as well as each